os-autoinst/os-autoinst-distri-opensuse/declarative-schedule-doc.md

   - path/to/module
 ...
 test_data:
-  $include: schedule/path/to/scenario_name_test_data.yaml
+  <<: !include schedule/path/to/scenario_name_test_data.yaml
 ```
--  it is allowed to use multiple `$include` tags in yaml scheduling
+-  it is allowed to use multiple `!include` in yaml scheduling
    file.
-In the case they should be provided as list:
+For example:

 ```
 ...
 test_data:
-  $include:
-    - path/to/first_test_data.yaml
+  <<: !include path/to/first_test_data.yaml
-    - path/to/second_test_data.yaml
+  <<: !include path/to/second_test_data.yaml
 ```

-- `$include` tag can be mixed with the test data that is defined in
+- included data can be mixed with the test data that is defined in
   scheduling file directly:

 > **_IMPORTANT:_** Test data in scheduling file has priority over the